Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Parareal Introduction

 \subsection{A complete table of parameters}

 As we have seen, the Parareal algorithm has a large number of free parameters.
 In \cref{tab:parareal-parameters} we make a complete list of parameters that are relevant to this work.
-As we note in the table, the integer variables $\Nprocs$, $\Nstepstot$, $\Nblocks$ and $\NFprop$ are related by the equation $\Nstepstot = \Nblocks \Nprocs \NFprop$ and therefore the user can only select three of these variables with the fourth being automatically determined.
+As we note in the table, the integer variables $\Nprocs$, $\Nstepstot$, and $\NFprop$ are related by the equation $\Nstepstot = \Nprocs \NFprop$ and therefore the user can only select two of these variables with the third being automatically determined.